NJIT-CS490-SP21/project1-gnn3/README.md

 ## Run Application
 1. Run command in terminal `python app.py`
+2. working in c9 environement should be able to view the output by clicking on tool then preview then preview running app

 ## Questions Answer
 ### a) What are at least 3 technical issues you encountered with your project?
 How did you fix them?
-  - flask module was not working although it was already installed i kept getting error "No module names flask" i googled and end up on a solution : i deleted  the virtualenv i created with command like "virtualenv flask" the cd to flask, then activate a new virtualenv with command line "source bin/activate" then installed flask and it worked;
+  - flask module was not working although it was already installed i kept getting error "No module names flask" i googled and end up on a solution : i deleted  the virtualenv i created with command line "virtualenv flask" then cd to flask, then activate a new virtualenv with command line "source bin/activate" and it worked;
   - My API request url did not have the country parameter had to concatenate '?market=US' with the url
   - could not get if statement working tried everything
 ### b) What are known problems, if any, with your project?